Hydroline/hydroline-hydcraft-services/backend/README.md

 The system is designed around a modular architecture.
 Key capabilities include a comprehensive **Authentication System** that bridges web accounts with Minecraft player identities (AuthMe/OAuth).
 The **Transportation Module** manages railway data and snapshots, while the **Company Module** handles organization structures and assets.

 It also features deep **Minecraft Integration**, capable of monitoring server status, synchronizing chat in real-time, and managing player permissions via LuckPerms integration.
-The **Attachments Service** handles file uploads to S3-compatible storage, ensuring assets like images and documents are securely managed.
+The **Attachments Service** handles file uploads to local filesystem or S3-compatible storage (e.g. Tencent COS), configurable via environment variables.

 ## Technology Stack